-- Authorizes the State Energy Resources Conservation and Development Commission (CEC) to prescribe, by regulation, lighting, insulation, climate control system, and other building design and construction standards that increase efficiency in the use of energy and water for new residential and new nonresidential buildings, and energy and water conservation design standards for new residential and new nonresidential buildings.
-Under this authority, the CEC has established regulations for the installation of PV systems meeting certain requirements for low-rise residential buildings built on or after January 1, 2020.
+- 1) Authorizes the State Energy Resources Conservation and Development Commission (CEC) to prescribe, by regulation, lighting, insulation, climate control system, and other building design and construction standards that increase efficiency in the use of energy and water for new residential and new nonresidential buildings, and energy and water conservation design standards for new residential and new nonresidential buildings.
 (Public Resources Code §25402) - 2) Requires the CEC to establish building design and construction standards that increase the efficiency in the use of energy and water for new residential and new nonresidential buildings.
 The CEC must periodically update the standards.
 Six months after the CEC certifies an energy conservation manual, cities, counties, and state agencies are prohibited from issuing a building permit for a building that does not comply with the current standards created by the CEC.
-(Public Resources Code §25402(a)(1)) - 3) Requires the CEC and the Department of Housing and Community Development to issue a joint finding that a building water efficiency standard is equivalent or superior in performance, safety, and for the protection of life, health, and general welfare to existing standards.
-The finding must also ensure that the standard does not unreasonably or unnecessarily impact Californians' ability to purchase or rent affordable house by taking into account the overall benefit derived from the standard.
+(Public Resources Code §25402(a)(1)) - 3) Requires the CEC and the Department of Housing and Community Development (HCD) to issue a joint finding that a building water efficiency standard is equivalent or superior in performance, safety, and for the protection of life, health, and general welfare to existing standards.
+The finding must also ensure that the standard does not unreasonably or unnecessarily impact

+Californians' ability to purchase or rent affordable house by taking into account the overall benefit derived from the standard.
 (Public Resources Code §25402(a)(2))

 - 4) Requires the CEC's building efficiency standards to be cost-effective when taken in their entirety and amortized over the economic life of the structure compared with historic practice.
 When determining cost-effectiveness, the CEC must consider the value of the water or energy saved, impact on product efficacy for the consumer, and the life-cycle cost of complying with the standard.
 The CEC must consider other relevant factors, including, but not limited to the standards' cost on house costs, the total statewide costs and benefits of the standard over its lifetime, economic impacts on California businesses, and alternative approaches and their associated costs.
-(Public Resources Code §25402(b)(3)) - 5) Requires electric utilities to procure 60 percent of their retail sales of electricity from renewable energy by 2030.
+(Public Resources Code §25402(b)(3)) - 5) Requires electric utilities to procure 60% of their retail sales of electricity from renewable energy by 2030.
 This is known as the Renewable Portfolio Standard (RPS).
-(Public Utilities Code §399.11 et seq.) - 6) Requires every electric utility (other than a local public owned utilities (POU) that serves more than 750,000 customers and that also conveys water to its customers) to offer net-energy metering (NEM) to eligible customer-generators, upon request, on a first-come-first-served basis until the total rated generating capacity used by eligible customer-generators exceeds five percent of the electric utility's aggregate customer peak demand.
+(Public Utilities Code §399.11 et seq.) - 6) Requires every electric utility (other than a local public owned utilities (POU) that serves more than 750,000 customers and that also conveys water to its customers) to offer net energy metering (NEM) to eligible customer-generators, upon request, on a first-come-first-served basis until the total rated generating capacity used by eligible customer-generators exceeds five percent of the electric utility's aggregate customer peak demand.
 (Public Utilities Code §2827) - 7) Directs the California Public Utilities Commission (CPUC) to develop a standard tariff or contract, known as the "successor tariff," for eligible customer-generators with a renewable electrical generation facility no later than December 31, 2015.
 Requires, for each large electrical corporation, using the successor tariff, to continue to offer NEM to its customers on July 1, 2017, or upon reaching the five-percent NEM program limit, whichever is earlier.
 (Public Utilities Code §2827.1)